AABearBots/First-Closed-Doors-Competition/README.md

 Save the file when you are done.

-## Step 2: Configure the AACloudPlatform
+## Step 2: Configure the AACloud

 ### Configure Which Bot to Run

-In the AACloudPlatform folder, find and open _platform.config.json_.
+In the AACloud folder, find and open _platform.config.json_.

 ```
 {
-  "codeName": "AACloudPlatform",
+  "codeName": "AACloud",
   "version": {
     "major": 1,
     "minor": 0,